 IES was founded in June 1997 to create a leading national provider of electrical contracting and maintenance services.
 Concurrently with and as a condition to the closing of the Offerings, IES will acquire the 16 Founding Companies.
 The Founding Companies, which have been in business for an average of 18 years, had pro forma combined year ended September 30, 1997 revenues of approximately \$312.7 million.
-The Acquisitions Consideration to be paid by the Company consists of approximately \$57.5 million in cash (subject to adjustment based on the initial public offering price of the Common Stock offered hereby) and 12,313,025 shares of Common Stock.
+The Acquisitions Consideration to be paid by the Company consists of approximately \$53.4 million in cash and 12,313,025 shares of Common Stock.
 The Acquisitions Consideration was determined by negotiations among the Company and representatives of the Founding Companies.
 See "Certain Transactions."
 A brief description of each of the Founding Companies is set forth below.

-${\tt HOUSTON-STAFFORD.}\ \ {\tt Houston-Stafford}\ \ {\tt was}\ \ {\tt founded}\ \ {\tt in}\ \ {\tt 1973}\ \ {\tt and}\ \ {\tt is}\ \ {\tt headquartered}$ in Stafford, Texas, near Houston.
+HOUSTON-STAFFORD.
+Houston-Stafford was founded in 1973 and is headquartered in Stafford, Texas, near Houston.
 Houston-Stafford operates primarily in Texas, with other significant operations in Georgia, Virginia, Tennessee and Maryland.
 Houston-Stafford had revenues of approximately \$81.6 million for the year ended September 30, 1997, primarily from residential contracting and, to a lesser extent, from commercial and industrial contracting.
 Because Houston-Stafford has developed ongoing relationships with developers and homebuilders that have regional and national operations, Houston-Stafford has experience in establishing business operations in different locations to meet the demands of its national clientele for electrical contracting in various regions.
 Houston-Stafford has approximately 1,000 employees.
 In April 1997, Houston-Stafford financed the acquisition of an electrical supply company located in Houston.
 Ben Mueller, executive vice president of Houston-Stafford, will become Senior Vice President and Chief Operating Officer -- Residential and a director of the Company following consummation of the Offerings.
 Roy D. Brown, president of Houston-Stafford, will sign a five-year employment agreement with IES to continue in his position as president of Houston-Stafford following consummation of the Offerings.
 John Wagner, who is vice president of Houston-Stafford and president of the electrical supply company, will sign a five-year employment agreement with IES to continue in his position as president of the electrical supply company following consummation of the Offerings.